-It’s important to have the ability to be creative and innovative, but an important part of leadership is knowing when to find and use the simple solution.
+It’s important to have the ability to be creative and innovative, but an important part of leadership is knowing when to find and use a simple solution.

 7. Stop Saying “It’s Complicated” When It Usually Isn’t

 Situations we call “complicated” often aren’t.
-When we say “it’s complicated”, we often know what the right thing to do actually is.
-What’s complicated is the fact that we don’t WANT to do the right thing, we want to do something that’s better for us, but we know is wrong or immoral.
-A good rule of thumb is that whenever you don’t know what to do, ask yourself what the person who you WANT to be would do…and then do it.
+When we say “it’s complicated,” we often know what the right thing to do actually is.
+What’s complicated is the fact that we don’t WANT to do the right thing.
+We want to do something that’s better for us, but we know is wrong or immoral.
+A good rule of thumb is that whenever you don’t know what to do, ask yourself what the person you WANT to be would do…and then do it.